3DiVi/nuitrack-sdk/doc/Unity_Point_Cloud.md

 <b>Created point cloud</b><br>
 </p>

 15. All right, now that we created the point cloud, it seems kind of flat.
-To see the actual volume of our point cloud and position of objects in the room, we need to apply the [MouseOrbitImproved](http://wiki.unity3d.com/index.php?title=MouseOrbitImproved#Code_C.23) script.
-Drag-and-drop the script to the camera in Unity.
-Create an empty object and name it, for example, rotation point.
-Move the object to x:0 y:0 z:600 (the camera will rotate around this object).
-In the script settings, specify the object around which the camera (**rotation point**) will rotate.
+To see the actual volume of our point cloud and position of objects in the room, we need to apply the [TouchCameraControls] script.
+Create an empty object and name it, for example, CameraRotationPoint.
+Add component [TouchCameraControls].
+Make the camera a child of this object.
+Unity camera will rotate around the position of CameraRotationPoint.
 The settings must be as shown in the picture below.

 <p align="center">
 <img width="250" src="img/Upoints_6.png"><br>
-<b>Characteristics of the MouseOrbitImproved Script</b><br>
+<b>Characteristics of the TouchCameraControls Script</b><br>
 </p>

 16. In order to improve the resulting point cloud, we recommend you to turn on depth-to-color registration because a depth map doesn't accurately match an RGB image, therefore, they should be aligned.
 To turn on depth-to-color registration, open *nuitrack.config* from the folder `<nuitrack_home>\data` and set `DepthProvider.Depth2ColorRegistration` to `true`.